dalevens/OpenTitration/README.md

 Update Dec 22, 2020: Corrected error regarding incorrectly computed concentration.
 Concentration was hooked up accidentally to the equivalence pH value rather then the volume.

 New collaborator (Tim Bernhard) -> Working to simplify code for easier work flow and management.

+Update January 23, 2020:
+  1. Created a new manual range method for titration data analysis.
+  2. Fixed bugs in the UI.
+  3. Fixed bug that only allowed for two pages in the PDF.
+  4. Updated user manual to reflect changed in the manual range method.
+  5. Updated database of unkown acids.